kendo-labs/knockout-kendo/web/Calendar.md

       selected: true
       id: one
     - title: Passing additional options
-      description: This is a sample that shows passing additional options in the data-bind attribute
+      description: This example demonstrates passing additional options in the data-bind attribute with *value* now being explicitly specified.
+The *setToToday* button makes an update to the view model to show that the widget responds accordingly.
       view: |
         <div data-bind="kendoCalendar: { value: startDate, max: maxDate, min: minDate }"> </div>
         <hr/>